Cognitive-behavioral therapy exercises for anxiety is a popular and effective therapeutic approach to help you manage your symptoms.

 The client then has to continue to introspect and write down the following information.

-- Behavior and Feelings: The client is required to think of a situation that brings about negative thoughts and note down the action, feelings, and physical reactions it brought out.
+- Behavior and Feelings: The client must think of a situation that brings about negative thoughts and note down the action, feelings, and physical reactions it brought out.

-- Protective Factors: The client is then required to list down ways that can help them deal with their negative thoughts and behaviors.
+- Protective Factors: The client is then required to list down ways to help them deal with their negative thoughts and behaviors.

-- New Rules for Living: Finally, the client has to make a list of new rules for themselves that will help them break the cycle of negativity and lead a better life.
+- New Rules for Living: Finally, the client has to make a list of new rules for themselves to break the cycle of negativity and lead a better life.

-- Dysfunctional Thought Record: This worksheet is used by a therapist to help a client who suffers obsessively from negative thoughts.
+Dysfunctional Thought Record: A therapist uses this worksheet to help a client who suffers obsessively from negative thoughts.
 This worksheet divided into seven columns where the client is required to write down the following:

 - Date and time the thought arose